Membership Regulations, Terms and Conditions

 b) Validate membership by visiting a library branch and presenting photographic identification (who you are) and proof of residency (where you live)

 - Acceptable forms of photographic ID include a passport; driver's licence; student card; young person's Garda age card ID; a staff ID card issued by an employer.

 - Acceptable form of recent (within last six months) proof of current address include a recent bill for gas, electricity, telephone, mobile phone; a bank statement.

 c) If for any reason you are unable to provide ID and/or proof of address, please contact your local library who will sort something out.

-Children and young people under the age of eighteen years who wish to join must get the permission of a parent or guardian who must sign the necessary form at any library branch.
+Children and young people under the age of eighteen years who wish to join must get the permission of a parent or guardian who must sign the necessary consent form at any library branch.
 Parents/guardians are responsible for their children's selections and library materials and services, including use of the library and access to the Internet.

 5. The main categories of membership are: